Absence of operator growth for average equal-time observables in charge-conserved sectors of the Sachdev-Ye-Kitaev model: Introduction

 In this work, we investigate the disorder-averaged dynamics of observables in the SYK model, highlighting the manifestation of a counter-intuitive symmetry.
-In contrast to the scrambling nature of the system, we prove rigorously that disorder-averaged operators do not increase in complexity throughout the time-evolution, leading to complete absence of operator growth on average.
+In contrast to the scrambling nature of the system, we prove rigorously that disorder-averaged operators do not increase in complexity throughout the time-evolution.
 This corroborates the results of our previous work~\cite{bandyopadhyay2021}, which demonstrated numerically a non-trivial universality with respect to the choice of the initial state in the dynamics of some observables.
 The argument only applies to single-time observables, and, in particular, it does not hold for OTOCs: All correlators that can be used to diagnose scrambling and chaotic behavior are unaffected by our discussion, which resolves the apparent contradiction of our analysis with the well-known results from the literature.
-While the lack of operator growth does a priori not apply to individual realizations of the model, it is expected to manifest in self-averaging single-time physical quantities for sufficiently large system sizes.
+While our findings do not apply a priori to individual realizations of the model, they are expected to manifest in self-averaging single-time physical quantities for sufficiently large system sizes.
 In addition, working in a framework typical of open quantum systems, we leverage these results to show how to approximate the average dynamics by means of a cumulant expansion of the effective dynamical map.
-Specifically, owing to the absence of operator growth, the functions approximating the dynamics of observables can be computed analytically for arbitrary system sizes.
+Specifically, the functions approximating the dynamics of observables can be computed analytically for arbitrary system sizes.
 Finally, we benchmark the performance of our approximation scheme through comparison with results found using exact diagonalization.